The Numerical Discourses

 The first sūtra appears to belong with the last sūtra of Chapter 12, as it identifies another specific monk as a bad example.
 This monk is named Surādha, and he appears to be the monk identified as Devadatta’s teacher in EĀ 49.9.
 The second sūtra is another “one thing” sūtra, which identifies enjoyment of desires as something that must be ceased to stop the contaminants.

 The next sūtra is another long parallel with MN/MĀ, in this case MN 87 and MĀ 216.
 It tells the story of how a rumor was spread about the Buddha teaching nonsense by a man distraught about the death of his son.
 This rumor reaches King Prasenajit, who questions his wife Mālikā about it.
 Queen Mālikā dispatches a messenger to discover the truth of the matter.
 This messenger is here named Nāḷijaṅgha, which is the title given to the sūtra by the uddāna verse.
 This messenger receives the correct teaching from the Buddha, and Queen Mālikā in turn corrects the King, who is so impressed that he becomes a Buddhist layman.
-Mālikā is praised by the Buddha as one of his best disciples, which is the reason the sūtra appears here in the Book of Ones.
+Mālikā is praised by the Buddha as one of his best disciples, which is the reason the sūtra appears here in the Book of Ones: It serves as a background story for her mention in Chapter 7.

-The fourth sūtra is another significant story parallel with SN 22.1.
+The fourth sūtra in this chapter is another significant story that’s parallel with SN 22.1.
 Here, an elderly layman asks the Buddha how to deal with the infirmities of his body.
-He then seeks out Śāriputra and ask for an explanation of what the Buddha’s brief answer, which was that he must detach his mind from the troubles of his body. Śāriputra analyzes this in terms of the five aggregates and detaching from ideas of self.
+He then seeks out Śāriputra and asks him for an explanation of the answer he received from the Buddha, which was that he must detach his mind from the troubles of his body. Śāriputra analyzes this in terms of the five aggregates and detaching from ideas of self.
 It’s not clear why this sūtra was placed in the Book of Ones, but there it is.

 The fifth sūtra of this chapter is parallel to MN 7 and MĀ 93.
 It presents a list of twenty-one defilements, the recollection of the three jewels, the four measureless thoughts, and three knowledges.
 How this sūtra fits into the Book of Ones isn’t clear, either.